Safety Alert: Do Not Use Lulrsay Preservative Free Saline Solution

 Why is DEF concerned about sterility?

-At best, this is 0.9% sodium chloride solution sold in the domestic Chinese market repackaged and relabeled by scammers.
-This product is being distributed without proper FDA registration or inspection.
+It appears to be a 0.9% sodium chloride solution sold in the domestic Chinese market as an inhalation solution but then repackaged and relabeled by scammers.

 This product poses a significant safety risk to scleral lens patients.